Marin-Kitagawa/railsfriends/README.md

 To get all the routes in the app, run the command `rails routes`

-# Creating a controlled MANUALLY
+# Creating a controller MANUALLY

 1. Create a file (say, `about.html.erb`) with extension `.erb` and save it in the `home` folder (because we created `home/index`
 2. The in the `home_controller.rb` file, create a function (similar to `[views.py](http://views.py)` file in `django`) (say, `about`)